MarkWilcock/Generative-AI-Course/10 Introduction.md

 * LLMs will make things up.
 A famous example is Google’s Bard mistakenly stating that the James Webb telescope took the first picture of an exo-planet, which when refuted led a a $9bn drop in Google’s share price.
 * Generative AI may be used by bad actors to generate untrue messages, articles, to do bad things e.g. interfere with elections
 * Jobs will be lost (and some will be won) but there will be economic disruption

+### Knowledge Check
+Which of the following is true of LLMs?
+1. They give exactly the same response every time?
+2. They do things perfectly, you can trust results 100%!
+3. They are good at initial first drafts - but treat with care and check.